mathworks/matlab-azure-devops-extension/overview.md

 This extension enables you to build and test your MATLAB&reg; project as part of your pipeline.
 For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, and package your files into a toolbox.

 To run your pipeline using this extension, [install the extension](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser) to your Azure&reg; DevOps organization.
 To install the extension, click the **Get it free** button at the top of this page.
-You can use the extension with self-hosted or Microsoft&reg;-hosted [agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser):
+You can use the extension with Microsoft&reg;-hosted or self-hosted [agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser):

+- To use a Microsoft-hosted agent, include the [Install MATLAB](#install-matlab) task in your pipeline to install your preferred MATLAB release (R2021a or later) on the agent.
-- To use a self-hosted agent, you must set up a computer with MATLAB as your self-hosted agent and register the agent with Azure Pipelines.
+- To use a self-hosted agent, set up a computer with MATLAB on its path and register the agent with Azure Pipelines.
+(On self-hosted UNIX&reg; agents, you can also use the **Install MATLAB** task instead of having MATLAB already installed.)
 The agent uses the topmost MATLAB release on the system path to execute your pipeline.
-- To use a Microsoft-hosted agent, you must include the [Install MATLAB](#install-matlab) task in your pipeline to install your preferred MATLAB release on the agent.

 ## Examples
 When you author your pipeline in a file named `azure-pipelines.yml` in the root of your repository, the extension provides you with four different tasks:
-- To install a specific release of MATLAB on a Microsoft-hosted agent, use the [Install MATLAB](#install-matlab) task.
+- To set up your pipeline with a specific release of MATLAB, use the [Install MATLAB](#install-matlab) task.
 - To run a MATLAB build using the MATLAB build tool, use the [Run MATLAB Build](#run-matlab-build) task.
 - To run MATLAB and Simulink&reg; tests and generate artifacts, use the [Run MATLAB Tests](#run-matlab-tests) task.
 - To run MATLAB scripts, functions, and statements, use the [Run MATLAB Command](#run-matlab-command) task.

 ### Run a MATLAB Build
-On a self-hosted agent, run a MATLAB build task named `mytask`, specified in a build file named `buildfile.m` in the root of your repository, as well as all the tasks on which it depends.
+On a self-hosted agent that has MATLAB installed, run a MATLAB build task named `mytask`, specified in a build file named `buildfile.m` in the root of your repository, as well as all the tasks on which it depends.
 To run the MATLAB build, specify the **Run MATLAB Build** task in your pipeline.
 (The **Run MATLAB Build** task is supported in MATLAB R2022b and later.)

 ```YAML
 pool: myPool